 Many of the biodiversity hotspots where CEPF will invest overlap with lands or territories traditionally owned, customarily used, or occupied by Indigenous Peoples.
-The convergence of critical areas for conservation with millions of people who are highly
+The convergence of critical areas for conservation with millions of people who are highly dependent on healthy ecosystems for their survival is also most evident in the hotspots.
+In this way CEPF projects can provide valuable long-term opportunities for sustainable development for Indigenous Peoples and other local communities.
+However, a number of particular risks are relevant for the type of projects supported by CEPF:

 12 OP 4.10 uses the term Indigenous Peoples to refer to a distinct, vulnerable, social and cultural group possessing the following characteristics in varying degrees: (i) self-identification as members of a distinct indigenous cultural group and recognition of this identify by others; (ii) collective attachment to geographically distinct habitats or ancestral territories in the project area and to the natural resources in these habitats and territories; (iii) customary cultural, social, economic, social or political institutions that are separate from those of the dominant society and culture; and (iv) an indigenous language, often different from the official language of the country or region.
-Other terms used in different countries to refer to these groups include "indigenous ethnic minorities," "aboriginals," "hill tribes," "minority nationalities," "scheduled tribes," and "tribal groups" (OP 4.10, para 4).
+Other terms used in different countries to refer to these groups include "indigenous ethnic minorities," "aboriginals," "hill tribes,"